philsturgeon/phil.tech/_posts/2011-06-15-misconceptions-about-orms.markdown

   by people who either looked at a \"Getting Started\" page and thought \"yuck\" or tried a bad clam and decided to avoid seafood for the rest of their life.
-In this article I'll explain why I have converted from a fully anti-ORM developer to somebody who strongly reccomends you give a [good] ORM a try. \n"
+In this article I'll explain why I have converted from a fully anti-ORM developer to somebody who strongly recommends you give a [good] ORM a try. \n"
 date: '2011-06-15 23:21:00'
 comments: 'true'
 disqus_identifier: misconceptions-about-orms